-CYTOKINE RELEASE SYNDROME (CRS)^c
+CYTOKINE RELEASE SYNDROME (CRS)c,d

-Prompt and urgent intervention to prevent progression of CRS is required; however, other causes of systemic inflammatory response should be ruled out, including infection and malignancy progression.
+- Prompt and urgent intervention to prevent progression of CRS is required; however, other causes of systemic inflammatory response should be ruled out, including infection and malignancy progression.
 Empiric treatment for infection is warranted in the neutropenic patient.
-(CTCAE v5)
+Organ toxicities associated with CRS may be graded according to CTCAE v5.0 but they do not influence CRS grading.e - Fever is defined as temperature >38°C not attributable to any other cause.
+In patients who have CRS then receive antipyretics or anticytokine therapy such as tocilizumab or steroids, fever is no longer required to grade subsequent CRS severity.
+In this case, CRS grading is driven by hypotension and/or hypoxia.

-CRS Grade Anti-IL-6 Therapy Corticosteroids ^{d,e} Additional Supportive Care Grade 1 Fever with or without constitutional symptoms For prolonged CRS (>3 days) in patients with significant symptoms and/or comorbidities, consider tocilizumab as per Grade 2 N/A Empiric broad-spectrum antibiotics, consider granulocyte colony-stimulating factor (G-CSF) if neutropenic Maintenance IV fluids for hydration Symptomatic management of organ toxicities Grade 2 Hypotension responding to fluids; hypoxia responding to <40% O 2 Tocilizumab 8 mg/kg IV over 1 hour (not to exceed 800 mg/dose) ^d .
-Repeat in 8 hours if no improvement; no more than 3 doses in 24 hours, with a maximum of 4 doses total For persistent refractory hypotension after 1-2 doses of anti-IL-6 therapy: Dexamethasone 10 mg IV every 6 hours (or equivalent) ^f IV fluid bolus as needed For persistent refractory hypotension after two fluid boluses and anti-IL-6 therapy: Start vasopressors, consider transfer to intensive care unit (ICU), consider echocardiogram, and initiate other methods of hemodynamic monitoring Manage per Grade 3 if no improvement within 24 hours after starting anti-IL-6 therapy Symptomatic management of organ toxicities Grade 3 Hypotension managed with one pressor; hypoxia requiring ≥40% O2 Anti-IL-6 therapy as per Grade 2 ^d if maximum dose not reached within 24-hour period Dexamethasone 10 mg IV every 6 hours (or equivalent) ^f .
-If refractory, manage as grade 4 Transfer to ICU, obtain echocardiogram, and perform hemodynamic monitoring Supplemental oxygen including high-flow oxygen delivery and noninvasive positive pressure ventilation IV fluid bolus and vasopressors as needed.
-Symptomatic management of organ toxicities Grade 4 Life-threatening consequences; requiring ventilator support or vasopressor- refractory shock Anti-IL-6 therapy as per Grade 2 ^d if maximum dose not reached within 24-hour period Dexamethasone 10 mg IV every 6 hours (or equivalent) ^f .
-If refractory, consider methylprednisolone 1000 mg/day IV ^g ICU care and hemodynamic monitoring Mechanical ventilation as needed IV fluid bolus and vasopressors as needed Symptomatic management of organ toxicities
+CRS Grade Anti-IL-6 Therapy Corticosteroids h,i Additional Supportive Care Grade 1 Fever (≥ 38°C) For prolonged CRS (>3 days) in patients with significant symptoms and/ or comorbidities, consider tocilizumab as per Grade 2 N/A Empiric broad-spectrum antibiotics, consider granulocyte colony-stimulating factor (G-CSF) if neutropenic Maintenance IV fluids for hydration Symptomatic management of organ toxicities Grade 2 Fever with hypotension not requiring vasopressors and/or hypoxia f requiring low-flow nasal cannula g or blow-by Tocilizumab 8 mg/kg IV over 1 hour (not to exceed 800 mg/dose) h .
+Repeat in 8 hours if no improvement; no more than 3 doses in 24 hours, with a maximum of 4 doses total For persistent refractory hypotension after 1-2 doses of anti-IL-6 therapy: Dexamethasone 10 mg IV every 6 hours (or equivalent) j IV fluid bolus as needed For persistent refractory hypotension after two fluid boluses and anti-IL-6 therapy: Start vasopressors, consider transfer to intensive care unit (ICU), consider echocardiogram, and initiate other methods of hemodynamic monitoring Manage per Grade 3 if no improvement within 24 hours after starting anti-IL-6 therapy Symptomatic management of organ toxicities Grade 3 Fever with hypotension requiring a vasopressor with or without vasopressin and/or hypoxia requiring high-flow cannula g , face mask, nonrebreather mask, or Venturi mask.
+Anti-IL-6 therapy as per Grade 2 h if maximum dose not reached within 24-hour period Dexamethasone 10 mg IV every 6 hours (or equivalent) j .
+If refractory, manage as grade 4 Transfer to ICU, obtain echocardiogram, and perform hemodynamic monitoring Supplemental oxygen IV fluid bolus and vasopressors as needed.
+Symptomatic management of organ toxicities Grade 4 Fever with hypotension requiring multiple vasopressors (excluding vasopressin) and/or hypoxia requiring positive pressure (eg, CPAP, BiPAP, intubation and mechanical ventilation).
+Anti-IL-6 therapy as per Grade 2 h if maximum dose not reached within 24-hour period Dexamethasone 10 mg IV every 6 hours (or equivalent) j .
+If refractory, consider methylprednisolone 1000 mg/day IV k ICU care and hemodynamic monitoring Mechanical ventilation as needed IV fluid bolus and vasopressors as needed Symptomatic management of organ toxicities